-\textbf{FAC with Various Quality of Foundation Priors.} As shown in previous ablations, without value prior knowledge, the sample efficiency of FAC will drop by a degree.
-It indicates that a better value foundation prior can further boost performance.
-Here, we investigate how FAC is robust to the quality of the policy and success reward foundation priors.
-Firstly, we design several noisier policy priors.
-We discretize each action dimension generated from the distilled policy model into only three values $\{-1, 0, +1\}$.
-This makes the policy prior only contain rough directional information.
-We name this prior as \textit{discritized policy}.
-To generate even noisier prior, we replace the discretized actions with uniform noise at 20\% and 50\% probability.
-As shown in Figure \ref{fig:ablation-all} (b1), we find that the discretized policy prior (in the blue curve) performs similarly to the original policy prior (in the green curve), except for bin-picking and door-unlock, which requires more frames to achieve 100\% success rates.
-Adding extra noises decreases the performance further.
-However, even using the discretized policy with 50\% noise, FAC can still reach 100\% success rates in many environments.
-To further investigate the robustness, we apply systematically wrong policy prior, which has a 20\% or 50\% probability to make the prior action inverse (-1 changes to 1) in Figure \ref{fig:ablation-all} (b2).
-We find that FAC works well under the 20\% ratio of the wrong direction, but the success rate drops a lot under the 50\% ratio, which is full of misleading information.
-The results under the 20\% ratio indicate that our method has good robustness to systematical noises.
+\textbf{FAC with Various Quality of Foundation Priors.} As previous ablations show, without value prior knowledge, FAC's sample efficiency decreases, suggesting that a better value prior can further boost performance.
+We now explore FAC's robustness to the quality of policy and success reward priors.
+First, we create noisier policy priors by discretizing each action dimension into ${-1, 0, +1}$, providing only rough directional information, which we call the discretized policy.
+We also add uniform noise to the discretized actions at 20\% and 50\% probabilities.
+As shown in Fig. \ref{fig:ablation-all} (b1), the discretized policy (blue curve) performs similarly to the original (green curve), except for harder tasks like bin-picking and door-unlocking, which take more frames to reach 100\% success.
+Adding noise further reduces performance, but even with 50\% noise, FAC still achieves 100\% success in many environments.
+We also tested robustness with systematically wrong policy priors, where actions have a 20\% or 50\% chance of being inverted (e.g., -1 to 1) (Fig. \ref{fig:ablation-all} (b2)).
+FAC performs well with 20\% wrong direction but struggles at 50\%, where misleading information is abundant.
+This shows FAC's robustness to moderate systematic noise.